mikeduglas/printf/README.md

 ## Format specifiers
 ```
-%% - a single %
+%% - a single % (percent sign)
-%c - a character
+%c - a character (first character of passed argument)
+%C - a Character in upper case (first character of passed argument)
 %s - a CLIPped string
 %S - a quoted CLIPped string
-%z - a string
+%z - a not clipped string
-%Z - a quoted string
+%Z - a quoted not clipped string
 %i - an integer
+%I - signed integer (with leading + for positive argument)
 %x - an int in hex (lower case)
-%X - an int in hex (upper case)
+%X - an int in HEX (UPPER CASE)
 %f - a float
-%e - a float in scientific notation (@E15.4)
+%e - a float in scientific notation (default picture token: @E15.4)
-%d - a date (Windows setting for Short date)
+%d - a date (default picture token: @d17, Windows setting for Short date)
-%t - a time (Windows setting for Short time)
+%t - a time (default picture token: @t7, Windows setting for Short time)
 ```
+s,S,z,Z,i,I,f,e,d,t specifiers may have additional picture token.
+Picture token must be any valid Clarion picture token terminated by @.
+For example: %d@d10-@ - date value formatted as yyyy-mm-dd.

 ## How to use
 Add following line inside the global map: